gpcnetwork/grouse-cms/README.md

 # Data Resources
 ## Electronic Health Records (EHR) and PCORnet Common Data Model (CDM)
-GPC is a PCORnet Clinical Data Research Network (CDRN) bringing together a diverse population of 30 million patients from 13 health systems across 9 Midwestern states (with portions of periperal states).
+GPC is a PCORnet Clinical Data Research Network (CDRN) bringing together a diverse population of 30 million patients from 13 health systems across 11 states (Kansas, Missouri, Iowa, Wisconsin, Nebraska, Minnesota, Texas, Utah, Idaho, Nevada, Wyoming, and portions of periperal states such as Chicago and Michigan).
 All GPC sites have aggregated longitudinal EHR data using the PCORnet CDM ensuring interoperability of data across multiple institutions.

 ![gpc-pat-count](res/img/gpc-pat-count.png)